ilikeyi/LXPs/LXPs/README.md

   c.
 Re-specify the upgrade server and modify the URL connection:
      Open it: Modules\1.0.0.0\Functions\Base\Update\LXPs.Update.psm1, Change:
-     c.1  To modify the minimum required version number: $Global:ChkLocalver, If the glide upgrade is supported starting at 1.0.0.0, if the script requires a minimum of 2.0.0.0, change to 2.0.0.0;
+     c.1  To modify the minimum required version number: LXPs.psd1 ( MinimumVersion ), If the glide upgrade is supported starting at 1.0.0.0, if the script requires a minimum of 2.0.0.0, change to 2.0.0.0;
      c.2  To reassign the update server: $PreServerList。
 ```
 </details>